Welcome

 School Context

 Holy Trinity Catholic School is a mixed secondary school located in the Small Heath area of Birmingham.
 The school is named after the Trinity, the Christian doctrine that defines God as the Father, the Son, and the Holy Spirit.
-Holy Trinity is part of the St Teresa of Calcutta Multi-Academy Company alongside Archbishop Ilsley and Holy Souls school partners.
+Holy Trinity is part of the St Teresa of Calcutta Multi-Academy Company alongside Archbishop Ilsley Secondary School, Holy Souls Primary School, St Joseph’s Primary School, The Rosary Primary School and St Chad’s Primary School.

 It is important to note that Holy Trinity Catholic School has significantly higher percentages of SEND pupils, disadvantaged pupils, EAL learner and proportion of those coming from a Minority Ethnic group compared to national averages.
 Staring points are significantly below average on entry in terms of attainment when compared with national average prior attainment.
 The proportion of ethnic minority students 93.1% is significant in comparison to the national picture of 25.6%.
 The schools deprivation, poor housing and socio-economic difficulties provide challenges.
 Issues around CSE and the threat of radicalisation are issues that can exist in the local community with school taking proactive measures to address this risk.
 The school works hard to combat poverty within its own community.
 A number of our families live within extreme poverty.